resurfaceio/logger-java/README.md

 ## Protecting User Privacy

 Loggers always have an active set of <a href="https://resurface.io/rules.html">rules</a> that control what data is logged and how sensitive data is masked.
-All of the examples above apply a predefined set of rules (`include strict`), but logging rules are easily customized to meet the needs of any application.
+All of the examples above apply a predefined set of rules (`include debug`), but logging rules are easily customized to meet the needs of any application.

 <a href="https://resurface.io/rules.html">Logging rules documentation</a>